-Day three of the CHOGM Business Forum
+Day one of the CHOGM Business Forum

 Commonwealth Business leaders gather in Kigali to revive the association’s economy